-Mint Dental is a small, service oriented, client-centered Dental Clinic which offers General and Aesthetic Dentistry, as well as Aesthetic Medicine (Botox and Dermal Fillers), in a calm, relaxing environment using the latest technology and techniques.
+Mint Dental is a small, service oriented, client-centered Dental Clinic which offers General and Aesthetic Dentistry, in a calm, relaxing environment using the latest technology and techniques.
 We are based in Passage West, Cork.
 You can park right outside the door.

 Service that you deserve.

 Our Dental Books are now closed.
 We will continue to see our existing patients and family members of existing patients but can no longer take any new dental patients at this time.